View Variables¶

 Show Function Query¶

-When using DQL queries, you can use the Show function to query and retrieve the corresponding data values.
-However, the Show function does not support adding time range filters.
+When using DQL queries, you can use the Show function to return corresponding data values.
+The Show function does not support adding time range filters.

-Note: It is recommended to use this query method for metric data.
+Note: Metrics data is recommended to use this query method.

 ---|---|